talicopanda/social-media-influence-analysis/README.md

 - `demand_out_of_community`: a dictionary that maps cluster IDs to lists of tweet IDs that the consumer has retweeted outside of their community.
 - `aggregate_demand`: a dictionary that maps cluster IDs to lists of tweet IDs that represent the aggregate demand for each cluster from all consumers.

-Additionally, it holds functionality to compute the demand and supply (as described in [Implementation](#implementation)).
+Additionally, it holds functionality to compute demand.

 ## Content Market Core Node